How do I get started at SAC?

 A thorough answer to this question requires a transcript of the courses you've completed along with course descriptions from the catalog.
 Sometimes a syllabus that was used in the course is also needed.
 If you have these, make an appointment with a counselor (714-564-6100) and bring in copies of the transcripts and course description or catalog and the course will be evaluated.Will the courses I take at Santa Ana College transfer to a university?

 It depends on the course.
-We have transfer agreements with the California State Universities, the University of California and many private colleges and universities.
-Each year hundreds of students transfer to universities from after they have completed their lower division general education and major preparation requirements.
-They have saved thousands of dollars by completing equivalent course work at and many are able to graduate within two years from a university with their bachelor's degree.
+We have transfer agreements with California State Universities (CSU), University of California (UC) campuses and many private colleges and universities.
+Each year hundreds of students transfer to universities from SAC after they have completed their lower division general education and major preparation requirements.
+They have saved thousands of dollars by completing equivalent coursework and many are able to graduate within two years from a university with their bachelor's degree.
 For more information, visit our Transfer Center website.I’ve never attended college before and I don't have a major.
 Which courses should I take first?

 Either 100, Lifelong Understanding and Self Development, or 116, Career/Life Planning and Personal Exploration is a good course to take in your first semester.
 These courses give an overview of the higher education system, show how to research careers and teach exercises for decision making and personal exploration.
 Other courses recommended for first semester students include English, Math and depending on your placement test results, Reading.What do I do if I am interested in nursing and fire technology?